THROUGH THE LOOKING GLASS

 Master Studio – Mediating Tactics

-In this studio we will take a shot at (some of) those myths, modes and means.
-Based on the conditions set by the urgencies of ‘now’, we will speculate** on what architecture actually needs to pay attention to, and attempt to develop strategies, stories and tools for doing so.
+In this studio we will take a shot at those myths, modes and means.
+Based on the conditions set by the urgencies of ‘now’, we will speculate on what architecture actually needs to pay attention to, and/or orient itself towards, and/or where its responsibilities lie and/or what kind of practices must be developed.
+To put it into a blunt dichotomy, can we afford an architecture that is self- serving or do we need one that is at the service of …?
+The aim is to design strategies, stories and tools to get some grip on these issues.
 The triad composed of the concepts ‘Myths, Modes and Means’ is meant as a heuristic device for structuring process and actions:

 Means – what we appropriate, extract, and use for the purposes we set.